JRebirth/JRebirth/org.jrebirth.af/src/site/markdown/doc/Commands.md

 MultiCommand
 -------------------------

-MultiCommand provides the ability to run some Single Commands sequentially or in parallel.
+MultiCommand provides the ability to run some Single Commands sequentially (even across several threads) or in parallel.

 Hereafter you will find an example of MultiCommand used to display a model UI:

 <!-- MACRO{include|highlight-theme=eclipse|source=core/src/main/java/org/jrebirth/af/core/command/basic/showmodel/ShowModelCommand.java|snippet=aj:org.jrebirth.af.core.command.basic.showmodel.ShowModelCommand}-->

 The multi command code will be run into JIT, but its sub-command will be run respectively into JTP and JAT (according to their own configuration).

 **Why are they using these threads ?**